Master of landscapes

 Lucas Gassel year 2020

 In addition to the exhibition, a foundation has been created in Helmond, consisting of prominent inhabitants from the Helmond area who are committed to promoting Gassel’s beautiful work as well as his life, so the artist will receive the attention and recognition he deserves: Stichting Lucas Gassel.
-An extensive program of activities will be developed for this purpose.
+An extensive program of activities is developed for this purpose.